kapetan/jett/README.md

 file.upload("Upload a simple text file containing this string.");
 ```

-It is also possible to download an uploaded file.
+It is also possible to download an upload files.

 ```Java
 // The login method is overloaded.
 Login using a refreshtoken.